cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 - [This ethereum-based project could change how we think about digital art - Someone owns this picture.](https://mashable.com/2017/06/16/cryptopunks-ethereum-art-collectibles/) by Jason Abbruzzese, Mashable, June 2017

-- [A Physical Model for Digital Art Ownership - The CryptoPunks in their First Gallery Show.](https://www.larvalabs.com/blog/2019-2-1-15-1/a-physical-model-for-digital-art-ownership-the-cryptopunks-in-their-first-gallery-show) By Larva Labs, February 2019
+- [A Physical Model for Digital Art Ownership - The CryptoPunks in their First Gallery Show.](https://www.larvalabs.com/blog/2019-2-1-15-1/a-physical-model-for-digital-art-ownership-the-cryptopunks-in-their-first-gallery-show) by Larva Labs, February 2019

 - [CryptoPunks Two Year Anniversary - A look at the activity and trends over the first two years of the CryptoPunks.](https://www.larvalabs.com/blog/2019-6-21-1-1/cryptopunks-two-year-anniversary) by Larva Labs, June 2019